robloo/PublicDocs/XAMLFrameworkComparison.md

 | Avalonia UI | [avaloniaui.net](https://avaloniaui.net/) | [github.com/AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) | [docs.avaloniaui.net](https://docs.avaloniaui.net/) |
 | .NET MAUI | [maui](https://dotnet.microsoft.com/en-us/apps/maui) | [github.com/dotnet/maui](https://github.com/dotnet/maui) | [docs.microsoft.com/en-us/dotnet/maui/](https://docs.microsoft.com/en-us/dotnet/maui/) |
 | Uno Platform | [platform.uno](https://platform.uno/) | [github.com/unoplatform/uno](https://github.com/unoplatform/uno) | [platform.uno/docs/](https://platform.uno/docs/articles/intro.html) |

+**Additional Frameworks**

+Additional options are available for .NET cross-platform UI development not featured in this document.
+These other frameworks or methodologies deserve a mention even though they aren't included in the full comparison.

+  1. [WPF](https://github.com/dotnet/wpf) : As mentioned, WPF can now run cross-platform using [Wine Mono](https://github.com/madewokherd/wine-mono) or [Avalonia XPF](https://avaloniaui.net/XPF).
+This possibility should not be overlooked for existing applications with large WPF codebases.
+  1. [Eto.Forms](https://github.com/picoe/Eto) : A UI framework that, similar to .NET MAUI, constructs UI using platform-native controls.
+A version of XAML can also be used to serialize and construct the UI.
+  1. [Noesis GUI](https://www.noesisengine.com/) : Intended for game development, Noesis GUI recreates WPF for usage in game engines (like Unity) to construct user-interfaces.
+XAML support is so extensive it even works with Microsoft Blend.
+If it worked outside of game engines and had better licensing for smaller applications this is a very interesting tech that pre-dates some other cross-platform XAML implementations.
+  1. [.NET MAUI + Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/tutorials/maui?view=aspnetcore-7.0) : .NET MAUI can host Blazor web apps (within a BlazorWebView control) making it function as more of an application plus services container.
+This is a very attractive option for those that wish to repackage and distribute existing web apps as mobile applications.
+  1. [.NET MAUI + Avalonia UI Hybrid](https://github.com/AvaloniaUI/AvaloniaMauiHybrid) : .NET MAUI can also host Avalonia UI views (within an AvaloniaView control) again making it function as more of an application plus services container.
+Since Avalonia is only a UI framework this is an attractive option to easily get all of .NET MAUI's additional platform-abstracted functionality (Essentials) as well as easier mobile packaging and deployment.

+Making .NET MAUI into more of an application plus services container and then hosting other UI frameworks like Blazor or Avalonia UI is an attractive option.
+It's possible this architecture will pick up more traction going forward and is definitely an area to watch closely.

 ## Comparison Table